FYAbdulla/CDR-SectoralRebound/README.md

 A) AR6 Country Database: The master CD-Links database covering data at the national spatial context.

+B) IIASA Global Data Filtering and Exploration.ipynb: A Jupyter notebook that performs exploratory filtering of the CD-Links database, assessing regional data richness and variable availability to track (negative) emissions.
+It then exports separate country-level CSV files for subsequent analysis.

+C) IIASA Global Data Analysis-Rev01.ipynb: A Jupyter notebook that analyzes the filtered CD-Links data by standardizing units, visualizing CDR deployment by technology, country, year, and model-scenario pairing, and tracking global sequestration patterns.
+It also quantifies 2050 sectoral emissions rebound by country and compares relative sectoral decarbonization under high- versus low-CDR scenarios using the Relative Emissions Differential (RED) metric.
+Associated scatterplots and figures are also presented.

-B) natural_earth: This open-source data was downloaded to provide .shp files necessary to generate geospatial figures on Python.
+D) natural_earth: This open-source data was downloaded to provide .shp files necessary to generate geospatial figures on Python.
 This folder contains structural files to provide the framework for a world map.

-C) Separate Countries: This folder contains country-specific files generated after wrangling the original master dataset.
+E) Separate Countries: This folder contains country-specific files generated after wrangling the original master dataset.
 It retains only data that can be used to monitor sectoral emissions and sequestration.

-D) Separate Countries Standardized Units: This folder contains country-specific files where emissions have been standardized into units of Mt CO2 equivalents / year.
+F) Separate Countries Standardized Units: This folder contains country-specific files where emissions have been standardized into units of Mt CO2 equivalents / year.

-E) Scatterplots: This folder contains country-specific scatterplots that map out sequestration scenarios by CDR technology and year.
+G) Scatterplots: This folder contains country-specific scatterplots that map out sequestration scenarios by CDR technology and year.

-F) Model-Scenario Pairings: This folder contains country-specific line graphs of total sequestration trends for all available IAM-scenario pairings by year.
+H) Model-Scenario Pairings: This folder contains country-specific line graphs of total sequestration trends for all available IAM-scenario pairings by year.
 Each curve represents one unique model-scenario pairing.

-G) Global Sequestration by Mode: This folder contains composite results that were pulled together from the core data, representing average total sequestration by CDR technology and year across our *'universe'* of countries.
+I) Global Sequestration by Mode: This folder contains composite results that were pulled together from the core data, representing average total sequestration by CDR technology and year across our *'universe'* of countries.
 Both a line graph and a stacked area chart (as presented in the final paper) are given, as well as a discussion of trends.

-H) 2050 Emissions Rebound: This folder contains country-specific bar charts that depict sectoral emissions rebound (i.e., emissions differentials per unit of added sequestration for each sector) for each country in 2050.
+J) 2050 Emissions Rebound: This folder contains country-specific bar charts that depict sectoral emissions rebound (i.e., emissions differentials per unit of added sequestration for each sector) for each country in 2050.
 The folder also contains a geospatial world map that highlights which sector exhibits the highest emissions rebound (or highest degree of substitution between mitigation and CDR) for our *'universe'* of countries.
 These results depict the emissions impacts of added CDR capacity.
 Note that sectoral rebound figures can be negative because there is no constraint that the high- or low-CDR scenarios being compared need to hit net zero by 2050 (i.e., the low-CDR scenario set may present different net emissions in 2050 than the high-CDR scenario set).

 ### 6. GDP and Job Impacts